Playing and Recording

 You can change Audacity to play and record with a fixed head pinned to a position in the Timeline.
 In this mode the head remains static and the waveforms will move as the audio is played or recorded.

 This behavior is controlled by using the button at the left of the Timeline.
-By default this shows as a green downwards-pointing triangle (like the play head).
+By default this shows as a gear-wheel.
 In this mode, the play head or record head will move horizontally and the waveform will scroll when necessary, except that if Auto-scroll if head unpinned is unchecked in Tracks Preferences then scrolling will not occur.

-Clicking on the green triangle will cause a context menu to be popped up.
-From that context menu you can check on Pinned Play Head.
-This will cause the button icon to change to a drawing-pin which indicates that the play head or record head is now pinned to the center of the Timeline and when playing or recording takes place the waveform will move continuously under the fixed head.
+Clicking on the gear-wheel will cause a context menu to be popped up.
+From that context menu you can check on Continuous scrolling.
+This will cause the play head or record head to be pinned to the center of the Timeline and when playing or recording takes place the waveform will move continuously under the fixed head.

 Unpinned or pinned head can also be selected in Transport > Transport Options.